taicheukkin/setiment-analysis-of-Music-/README.md

 -Jupyter file involving web scrawling of 5024 comments from 100 Sad Song,calculation of emotion and sentiment scores by text2emotion and Vader .

 # Output_file

-- csv file involving 5174 rows of comments and ro
+- csv file involving 5174 rows of comments from rommance song and column involving text and calculation of emotion and sentiment score

+-csv file involving 100 rommance song and column involving statistic(viewcount,likecount,commentcount) and information(song_name,song_title) and calculation of average emotion and sentiment score of youtube video

+- csv file involving 5024 rows of comments from sad song and column involving text and calculation of emotion and sentiment score

+-csv file involving 100 rommance song and column involving statistic(viewcount,likecount,commentcount) and information(song_name,song_title) and calculation of average emotion and sentiment score of youtube video